fg-research/website/blog/product/posts/inception-time-epilepsy-recognition.rst

     <p>
-    In this post, we will demonstrate how to use our Amazon SageMaker implementation of the InceptionTime model <a href="#references">[2]</a>, a state-of-the-art neural network architecture for time series data, for detecting epileptic seizures from the readings of a wearable 3D accelerometer.
+    In this post, we will demonstrate how to use our Amazon SageMaker implementation of the InceptionTime model <a href="#references">[2]</a>, a state-of-the-art neural network architecture for time series data, for detecting epileptic seizures from the readings of a wearable 3D accelerometer sensor.
 We will train and validate the InceptionTime model on a small dataset collected from healthy participants who simulated epileptic seizures following a specific medical protocol <a href="#references">[3]</a>.
     We will find that the InceptionTime model achieves a ROC-AUC score of 99.63% on this dataset.